Past Lab Members

 Kalena DosSantos-Korbiak, BA Specialization

-Kalena recently completed her specialization psychology degree at Concordia University.
+Kalena completed her specialization psychology degree at Concordia University.
 Her undergraduate thesis examined the association of goal disengagement and engagement in emerging adults’ well-being during the COVID-19 pandemic.
 Kalena’s research interests stem from her background in sports, as an athlete and coach.
-She is currently completing a graduate diploma in Youth Work at Concordia University and anticipates completing future graduate studies in Sports Psychology.
+She is also completed a graduate diploma in Youth Work at Concordia University and is now completing the Master of Human Kinetics, Mental Performance Consulting program at the University of Ottawa

 2020-2021